trek-view/basecamp/_posts/2022-01-21-turn-360-photos-into-360-video-adobe-premiere.md

 And voila, the final timelapse on YouTube with full 360 video controls.

-A big thank you to Brian Redmond who showed me this functionality in Premiere, and was patient with my question whilst figuring it our -- thanks Brian!
+A big thank you to Brian Redmond who showed me this functionality in Premiere, and was patient with my question whilst figuring it out -- thanks Brian!